zk874009306/class-note/lesson_3.md

         you can complete a words in the dictionary in vim by inputing Crtl_x_k at insert mode.

+3. you can use Ctrl_n complete a phrase occured in vim .

-3. in the search list of Github host input peter-vim you can see peter's .vimrc'
+4. in the search list of Github host input peter-vim you can see peter's .vimrc'

 ## some extral skill